oracle-livelabs/em-omc/oci-sql-performance-watch/sqlwatch-features/sqlwatch-features.md

      ![Parameter Change Report](./images/improvedsqls.png " ")

-3. Click on the SQL to review the SQL performance by analyzing the metrics and the plan changes.
+3. Click on the SQLID to review the SQL performance by analyzing the metrics and the plan changes.

 4. To do it on your own, please choose change type as **Parameter Change** and make sure the indexes are invisible while adding, and choose the parameter as **optimizer\_use\_invisible\_indexes** and change the value to **True**

      ![Invisible Index](./images/invisibleindex.png " ")

-Finally, you can follow the same steps to go back and check out the **Cloud DB Infrastructure Performance** dashboard.
-This dashboard provides various infrastructure and host metrics to monitor a database system in a single location.
-Included metric widgets are **Node Status**, **OCPU allocation**, **CPU utilization**, **Memory utilization** and storage metrics such as **File System utilization** and **ASM Disk Group utilization**.
+Finally, you can follow the same steps to go back on your own tenancy.

 ## Learn More